 Some congressional seats, state offices and constitutional amendments may be included on the ballot.

-If you have a municipal election on April 6th, you can vote in person at your Regional Election’s Office from Oct.
-24th to Nov.
-7th before the election.
+If you have a municipal election on April 6th, you can vote in-person at your Regional Election’s Office from March 22nd to April 5th before the election.
 No excuse required.
 Click here for early voting locations.

-To vote absentee by mail or electronic transmission, first you’ll need to apply for an absentee ballot by March 27th.
+To vote absentee-by-mail or electronic transmission, first you’ll need to apply for an absentee ballot by March 27th.
 Then, when you complete your absentee ballot, it must be postmarked by April 6th.
 You must sign the certificate on the return envelope with an adult witness or official authorized to administer oaths present, such as a notary.